rexagod/matcher-core/README.md

 ## Overview

-The process of generating matches takes two phases; `finding` and `matching`. `finding`, or identifying interest points in an image, is done using the `findPoints` method.
-It passes a `cornersArray` to the global `utils` object's `getPoints` object property, which can be stored for later use. `finding` will take a few hundred milliseconds for images close to 1024 by 768 pixels.
+The process of generating matches takes two phases; `finding` and `matching`. `finding`, or identifying interest points in an image, is done using the [`findPoints`](/src/orb.core.js#L205) method.
+It passes a `cornersArray` to the global `utils` object's `getPoints` object property, which can be stored for later use. `finding` will take a few hundred milliseconds for images of standard sizes (~ 720p).

 Please note that the the "global `utils` object" mentioned above is returned as a parameter to the callback function from where it can be accessed.
 See this example: